 As you can see from the study plan, more time is devoted to labour markets, although various elements of human resources are also part of the degree programme.
 If you are only interested in human resources, you would probably be more suited to a Master's degree in human resource management.

 I have no knowledge of economics.
 Does it still make sense to apply?

-No, it is almost impossible to make up for a lack of knowledge of economics.
+No, one admission requirement are at least 10 ECTS in economics.
+Moreover, it is almost impossible to make up for a lack of knowledge of economics.
 You probably would not have the skills required for economics-based lectures and seminars on topics such as labour market economics and human resources economics.

 I didn't study any sociology or psychology during my previous degree programme.
 Is that a problem; do I need previous knowledge of these subjects?

 Knowledge of sociology and psychology is not required.
 The modules on these subjects in the Master's degree programme do not require any specific previous knowledge.

 How much previous knowledge of statistics is required?